 O'Connor was nominated to the Supreme Court by President Reagan on August 19, 1981, fulfilling his campaign promise to appoint the first woman to the highest court in the United States.
 On September 21, O'Connor was confirmed by the U.S. Senate with a vote of 99–0.

 On July 1, 2005, she announced her intention to retire.
 In her letter to President George W. Bush, she said her retirement would take effect upon the confirmation of her successor.
 On July 19, Bush nominated D.C.
-Circuit Judge John Roberts to succeed O'Connor who was later confirmed.
+Circuit Judge John Roberts to succeed O'Connor, who was later confirmed.

 President Obama awarded her the Presidential Medal of Freedom in July of 2009.

 Media reports say she had begun having issues with short-term memory and that she primarily used a wheelchair, owing to hip problems, so her public life was scaled back.
 The Alzheimer's Association says Alzheimer's is the most common cause of dementia and accounts for 60 percent to 80 percent of cases.
 Worldwide, nearly 44 million people have Alzheimer's or related dementia.

 Alzheimer's (and other forms of dementia) is one of the leading causes of long-term care.16.1 million Americans provide unpaid care for those who suffer from this condition.
 Paid care is substantial and drains the assets of American families.
 Health insurance and Medicarewill not pay for most of this type of care.
 Those with Long-Term Care Insurance can benefit from professional care at home or in a facility.
-Every 65 seconds a person gets diagnosed with Alzheimer's.
+Every 65 seconds, a person gets diagnosed with Alzheimer's.

 This care, in addition to supervision, helps a person with normal living activities they can no longer do on their own.
-Generally, the needs of those who suffer from dementia are greater than normal aging care.
+Generally, the needs of those who have dementia are greater than normal aging care.

-Start your research by finding your state on the LTC NEWS MAP.
-This will show you the current average cost of long-term care services and supports, available tax incentives and the availability of partnership plans which provide additional dollar-for-dollar asset protection.
-Click here for the map: https://www.LTCnews.com/resources/state-information.
-Most states offer Partnership plans which provide additional asset protection.
-Federal, and some state tax incentives are also available for some people.
+Start your research by using the LTC NEWS cost of care calculator.
+The calculator will show you the current and future cost of care services where you live.
+You will also see a state-by-state breakdown of available tax incentives and the availability of partnership plans which provide additional dollar-for-dollar asset protection.